 Free Ocella Lawsuit Evaluation: If you or a loved one suffered a blood clot after taking Ocella, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 Since 2004, there have been over 50 deaths reported to the U.S. Food & Drug Administration (FDA) of women who were taking YAZ, Yasmin or Ocella.
 Some of the deaths associated with women taking Ocella included cardiac arrhythmia, cardiac arrest, intracardiac thrombus (blood clots in the heart), pulmonary embolism (blood clot in the lungs), and stroke.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in birth control lawsuits.
-We are currently evaluating Ocella side effect claims in all 50 states.
+The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ocella lawsuits.
+We are handling individual litigation nationwide and currently accepting new blood clot cases in all 50 states.